Just Fontaine, who scored 13 goals at 1958 World Cup, dies - WHIZ News

 Fontaine’s former club Reims and the French soccer federation confirmed his death on Wednesday.

-Fontaine took six games to achieve his feat at the 1958 World Cup in Sweden, when he was a last-minute inclusion on the French squad.
+Fontaine took six games to achieve his feat at the 1958 tournament in Sweden, shortly after winning a French league and French Cup double with Reims and leading the league with 34 goals.

 “Justo is, and will remain a legend of the French team,” France coach Didier Deschamps said.